natura-cosmeticos/natds-js/packages/web/docs/using-cdn.md

 # Using a CDN

-You can try using our Design System components for React with minimal front-end infrastructure, which can be great for some micro frontend cases.
+You can try using our Design System components for React with minimal front-end infrastructure.

 ## ⚠️ This feature is experimental